akn-cybersec/bin-exp-journey/Echo Valley/readme.md

 **Difficulty:** Hard

 ## Challenge Description
 I was stuch on this for 2 days.
 I went back to basics, learnt again, and then came back again and solved it.
+This challenge humbled me in a good way.
 A format string vulnerability in a 64-bit binary with **all protections enabled**:
 - Full RELRO
 - Stack Canary